kstenio/libssa/README.md

 ## Installing Python

-You will need to install Python 3.x (tested on 3.5 to 3.9) to use the program.
+You will need to install Python 3.x to use the program (tested on 3.9 with current libraries).
 Python can be obtained from the official website: [https://www.python.org/](https://www.python.org/).

 ### 1. Linux Users